 The Fund incorporates ESG Aspects into investment decisions through its financial impact on the Fund, but also by considering non-quantifiable governance matters and social practices.
-The investment strategy is based on bond selection and both negative and positive screening applies to the ESG integration process.
+The investment strategy is based on bond selection and a negative screening applies to the ESG integration process.
 The analysis is performed by the portfolio management team with data sourced from external ESG Providers and by a separate in house ESG team.